RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 A `function_version` block supports the following:

 - `sid` - The SID of the function version
-- `account_sid` - The Account SID of the function version is deployed into
+- `account_sid` - The account SID of the function version is deployed into
-- `service_sid` - The Service SID of the function version is deployed into
+- `service_sid` - The service SID of the function version is deployed into
-- `function_sid` - The Service SID of the function version is managed under
+- `function_sid` - The function SID of the version is managed under
 - `date_created` - The date in RFC3339 format that the function version was created
-- `path` - The request uri path
+- `path` - The request URI path
 - `visibility` - The visibility of the function

 ## Timeouts